If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Bobby Joe Long was born Robert Joseph Long in October of 1953.
 His parents, Joe and Louella, split when he was a young boy so he grew up primarily with his mother.
 The two had a dysfunctional relationship, to say the very least.
 She worked in a bar, dressed in “racy” clothing and brought home a revolving door of men that Long was resentful and jealous of.
 To make matters worse, he and his mother co-slept until he was roughly 13-years-old.
 And if that’s not a recipe for fucked up sexual issues, I don’t know what is.

 Long didn’t have the easiest childhood.
-He failed the first grade, suffered multiple head injuries and when puberty hit, he was mercilessly teased.
-Due to an extra X chromosome, he developed breasts and kids were exceptionally cruel.
+He failed the first grade, suffered multiple head injuries and when puberty descended, he was mercilessly teased.
+Due to an extra X chromosome, he developed breasts and kids were exceptionally cruel, as they are.
 He would later have surgery to remove six pounds of excess tissue from his chest, but the emotional trauma remained.

 In 1974, at 22-years-old, Long married his childhood sweetheart, Cynthia.
 They had met at 13, spurring Long to start sleeping in a bed without his mother.
 I mean, if anyone could make that happen it’s your tween girlfriend, am I right?

 Cynthia says it was after this accident that Bobby Joe seemingly turned into a different person (but I don’t think we can just scratch out all the mommy-sleeping either.)
 Long had always been short-tempered, but now he was violent, not only to his wife, but to their children as well.
 And his sex drive had reached levels that were totally new, and sometimes dangerous.
-Long believes it’s the head trauma from the accident that caused him to become hypersexual.
+Long believes it’s the head trauma from the accident that caused him to become hypersexual and violent.
+And there is research out there that says that’s totally possible.

 Now unemployed and discharged from the army, Long’s sexual desires became all consuming.
 After his release from the hospital, he came up with an M.O. that would provide him the opportunity to rape unsuspecting housewives.